 - Install the USB drivers you downloaded earlier.

-- Connect your LG Nexus 5X to the computer using USB cable.
+- Connect your LG Nexus 5X to the computer using the USB cable.

 - Open the command prompt (Windows) or Terminal (Mac and Linux) and navigate to the folder where you extracted the ADB and Fastboot files in step 1.
 Windows users can simply open the folder, right click while holding the shift key and select “Open command window here”.